terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 key | value
 --- | ---
-region | Azure region to deploy the transit VNET in account_name | The Azure access account on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use
+region | Azure region to deploy the transit VNET in account | The Azure access account on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use